KARUNAKARAN-codecrusher123/KAVI-voice-Assitant/README.md

 &nbsp;

-Are you looking for some awesome Python Projects in which each and every project you will learn cool stuffs in AI/ML?
+Are you looking for some awesome Python projects in which each and every project you will learn cool stuff in AI/ML?

 <p align="center"><img src="https://media.giphy.com/media/Uq4XZx6xm8bdVgrv9T/giphy.gif" width = 40%></p>